 Max input: 4K 60p HDR

-Best for: Desktop PC streamers needing best performance
+Best for: Desktop PC streamers who want the most stable capture

 7. Blackmagic ATEM Mini Pro — Best Multi-Camera Streaming